gpetuhov/AndroidInterview/README.md

 * Shared preferences persist after app has been uninstalled.
 How to prevent it?
 (Add android:allowBackup="false" in the application in the manifest)
 * How to make an activity start on some intent from other apps?
 (Add intent filter in the manifest)
 * Activity lifecycle
+* Can I access data in another application's content provider via intent?
+(No, use ContentResolver instead)
+* Activity launch modes
+* What is a broadcast receiver?

 ## Gradle
 * What to do, if external dependency is not found?
 (Add appropriate repository into: allprojects { repositories {...} })